SOInter: A Novel Deep Energy Based Interpretation Method for Explaining Structured Output Models: Discussion and Conclusion

 We have presented SOInter, an interpreter for explaining structured output models.
-We focused on a single output variable of a structured model, available as a black box, as the target.
-Then we train a function over the input space, which returns a subset of important features for the black box to decide on the target.
-This is the first time an interpreter has been designed explicitly for structured output models to the best of our knowledge.
-These models learn complex relations between output variables which ignoring them while interpreting a single output can decline the explanation performance.
-We used an energy model to learn the structural information of the black box and utilize it during the interpreter's training.
-The effectiveness of SO-Inter is confirmed using synthetic and real structured datasets.
+We focus on a single element of the output of a structured model, which is available as a black-box, as a target.
+Then, we train a function over the input space which finds a subset of important features of the input vector which substantially affects the black-box prediction for the target output.
+To the best of our knowledge, this is the first time an interpreter is designed specifically for structured output models and the correlation between output variables is incorporated during explanation.